daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

     - _Outer path_: Condition of the join for the outer path;

 ### How to create an advanced query?
 The platform allows you to write your own query using SQL.
+This feature enables you to execute your own SQL in over the database.

+*The SQL will be used to generate a View in the PostgreSQL database, so the query needs to be compliant with the pgSQL Views syntax.
+Note: The query will be executed with Read Only privileges.*

-To do that, edit a query and, in **More options**, select **Show advanced editor** and you will see a textbox to write in your SQL statement.
+To do that, edit a query and, in **More options**, select **Show advanced editor** and you will see a text box to write in your SQL statement.

 _**Naming conventions**_

 Each entity you add to the model have a SQL view to allow you to easily access the data.
 Also, each attribute whose *Maximum number of records* is more than 1, will have a different SQL view.

 So, the name of the SQL views respects the following rules:
-* SQL views of entities: **vw_MyEntityName**
+* SQL views of entities (the name of the entity with the *vw_* prefix): **vw_MyEntityName**
 * SQL views of attributes with *Maximum number of records* > 1: **vw_MyEntityName_MyAttributeName**

 Each SQL view will be composed with as many columns as attributes of the entity.
 The column name is the same as the attribute name.